The Hidden Wonders of Our Central North Island Canyon Country

-Monday 11th May DAY 1 MT, D
+DAY ONE MT, D

 We head south via the western lake road through Taupo to arrive in New Zealand’s unique volcanic plateau region stopping along the way for morning tea before arriving at the majestic mountain village of Whakapapa for lunch.
-This UNESCO world heritage alpine environment is home to the newly constructed “Sky Waka” – Mt Ruapehu’s brand new state-of-the-art gondola opened in mid-2019 and designed to transport us comfortably the 1.8km through rugged landscapes past snow-laden peaks and spectacular waterfalls.
+This UNESCO world heritage alpine environment is home to the newly constructed “Sky Waka” – Mt Ruapehu’s brand new state-of-the-art gondola opened in mid-2019 and designed to transport us comfortably the 1.8km through rugged landscapes past snow laden peaks and spectacular waterfalls.
 Tonight, we’re gathering for a delicious dinner and resting our heads in the luxuriously opulent Chateau Tongariro.
 Steeped in timeless elegance and part of the local landscape since visitors first began arriving to stay in 1925, the sublime alpine views from virtually every window and impressive period interior of the hotel are an absolute delight.

-Tuesday 12th May DAY 2 B, MT, L, D
+DAY TWO B, MT, L, D

 After breakfast we take a nature ramble through craggy bush-covered countryside to arrive for a nourishing morning tea at the charming Blue Duck Café situated within the boundaries of the Station of the same name.
-Featured on Country Calendar, the farm is famous as being home to one of the highest concentrations of Whio (blue duck), kiwi, native bats and native fish in New Zealand.
+Featured on Country Calendar, the farm is famous as being home to one of the highest concentrations of whio (blue duck), kiwi, native bats and native fish in New Zealand.
 Get ready to “go bush “ as we are off on a safari here.
 We’ll have a tour and talk about the local history, hear stories of the ongoing conservation work and experience up close the workings of this unique sheep and beef station operating in harmony with the native flora and fauna.
 After that, it’s on the bus again and we’re headed for the home of the giant carrot – Oakune.
 A quaint ski resort town on the edge of the Tongariro National Park it’s a vibrant mecca all year round with skiers and trampers.
-We’re staying tonight at the boutique accommodation of Powderhorn Chateau, close to Turoa ski-field.
-There’s time for a spell of rest and recovery before we dine in at the friendly Powerkeg restaurant.
+We’re staying tonight at the boutique accommodation of Powderhorn Chateau, close to Turoa skifield.
+There’s time for a spell of rest and recovery before we dine in at the cosily hospitable Powerkeg restaurant.

-Wednesday 13th May DAY 3 B, MT, L, D
+DAY THREE B, MT, L, D

-Thursday 14th May DAY 4 B, MT, L, D
+DAY FOUR B, MT, L, D

-Friday 15th May DAY 5 B, MT, L, D
+DAY FIVE B, MT, L, D

-Saturday 16th May Day 6 B, MT
+Day SIX B, MT